 And because there are no words, the silence too heavy, too revealing, she mutters, ‘Cuckoo, cuckoo.’

-Neil Greybanks has been writing for some time, having discovered a great interest in using the short story form to tackle the big ideas.
-He teaches English in a secondary school just outside his hometown of Wolverhampton in the UK.
-You can find more of his published stories at neilgreybanks.com and connect with him on Twitter @dazedcharacter.
+Adam Lock, writing in the Black Country, in the UK, has discovered a great interest in using the short story form to tackle the big ideas.
+You can find more of his published stories at adamlock.net and connect with him on Twitter @dazedcharacter.